Allchorne3/quantify-calculator/site/src/posts/kraken-to-wdc.md

 ---
-title: How to deposit funds into DSL
+title: How to deposit funds into WDC Quantify
 date: 2023-07-30
-description: "This post will guide you through the process of depositing funds into your DSL account."
+description: "This post will guide you through the process of depositing funds into your WDC Quantify account."
-category: dsl
+category: wdc
 ---

 1. You can use any krypto wallet you want but I will be using Kraken.
 To start with, you will need to open a Kraken account.
 This will be your crypto wallet for all your deposits and withdrawals.